chilcano/mac-address-manuf-lookup/README.md

 ```

-And from other Terminal to call the API Rest.
+And from other Terminal to call the RESTful API.

 ```bash
 $ curl -i http://127.0.0.1:5000/chilcano/api/manuf/00-50:Ca-ca-fe-ca-fe